Oracle Execute¶

 Important Notes¶

-- Large or long-running statements may require increasing the timeout to avoid premature failure.
+- Timeouts: Long-running statements may need a higher timeout value to avoid premature failure.

 Troubleshooting¶